 We all have something that makes us special.
-But when we speak, we often leave parts of ourselves at home.
+But when we speak, we often leave part of us at home.
 And that’s a shame.
-Because over 20 years in communication have taught me that executives, colleagues, your customers, your team – they all want to be impressed.
+Because over 20 years in communication have taught me: executives, colleagues, your customers, your team – they all want to be impressed.
 And how do you impress?
 By committing to the art of generous persuasion!
 It means to give top-notch value every time.
 I help people do that – with corporate trainings, big-event workshops and one-on-one coaching sessions.

 I am an editor, communications lecturer and writing trainer.
 Five years ago, the bug of public speaking bit me.
 I joined Toastmasters and was lucky to do well in public speaking contests.
 People asked me whether I train that; and so I did.
 Ever since, my passion is to develop and refine methods that bring the fastest possible transformation: in what you say and how you say it.
 And I love the magic of it; because nothing boosts your confidence as much as the experience of having truly impressed your audience.

 What I can do for you